 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- When ready to grill, preheat a gas or charcoal grill to medium-low.
+Now, you’re ready for gilling.
+Preheat a gas or charcoal grill to medium-low.
 Once it is heated place the crusts directly on the grill grate and cook one side only for 90 seconds.
 This will slightly char the crust.

-- Move the pre-charred crusts to a baking sheet or pizza peel for assembly.
+Move the pre-charred crusts to a baking sheet or pizza peel to assemble with toppings.
 Make sure the grill marks facing up, which is where the toppings will be added.

-- Spread on the sauce, toppings (see notes for toppings), and cheese.
-Return to the grill, placing directly on the grate.
-Close and cook for 2-3 minutes, checking after 2 minutes to make sure the bottom isn’t burning.
-If it is becoming too browned, before the cheese has melted, turn off the grill and let the residual heat finish melting the cheese.
+Return to the pizzas to the grill, placing them directly on the grate.
+Close and cook for 2-3 minutes.
+The cheese should be melted, but if not, turn off the grill and let the residual heat finish melting the cheese.
+Enjoy!

-When testing grilled flatbread pizzas, I experimented with cooking the dough on the grill as well.
+Cooking The Dough On The Grill – When testing the pizzas, I experimented with cooking the dough on the grill as well.
 While it worked, I found the stove top method easier to control the temperature.

 However, if you would like to completely cook on the grill, roll out the crusts and transfer to a parchment lined baking sheet.
 Spray a sheet of heavy-duty foil with nonstick cooking spray and place on the grill.